 To extract topological effects from the results, we will use the notation $\bar{w}=min(w_1, w_2)$ when $max(w_1, w_2)=1$.
 We remark that by fixing one of the hopping coefficient and decreasing the other one, the bandwidths decrease in the same manner in the topological and non-topological cases.
-The ratio between the thermal or particle current with the same $\bar{w}$ thus allows for a fair comparison to extract the effect from the band topology.
-In Figure \ref{J1J2}, we plot the ratio of the thermal currents from the topological and non-topological cases as a function of $\bar{w}$.
-Since the particle current is proportional to the thermal current for the SSH model, the results are the same if analyze the particle current.
+The ratio between the thermal or particle current with the same $\bar{w}$ thus allows for a fair comparison to extract the effect from the band topology because the bandwidths are the same.
+In Figure \ref{J1J2}, we plot the ratio of the thermal currents in the middle of the system from the topological and non-topological cases as a function of $\bar{w}$.
+Since the particle current is proportional to the thermal current for the SSH model, the ratio for the particle current is the same as that of the thermal current.

 Although the currents in both topological and non-topological cases approach zero as $\bar{w}$ vanishes, the ratio between the currents shows that the topological case suppresses the current more significantly as $\bar{w}$ decreases.
 The ratio in Figure \ref{J1J2} can be fitted to a quadratic function of the form \be J_t^{\text{topo}}/J_t^{\text{non-topo}}\approx C_1 + C_2 \bar{w}^2. \ee We found that the quadratic dependence is insensitive to the value of $\gamma$.
 However, the term $C_1$, which is the minimum of the ratio as $\bar{w}\rightarrow 0$ increases with $\gamma$, and its dependence is shown in the right panel of Figure \ref{J1J2}.
 As explained below, the edge states are responsible for the quadratic suppression of the ratio of the thermal currents as the hopping coefficients change.
-Meanwhile, the system-reservoir coupling shifts the ratio by adding a $\gamma$-dependent background to the quadratic tern.
+Meanwhile, the system-reservoir coupling shifts the ratio by adding a $\gamma$-dependent background to the quadratic term.